 On successfully completing the module students will be able to:

-- Obtain a knowledge and critical understanding of the history of Screenwriting and understand the techniques of practical screenwriting in order to creatively develop an idea from concept to completed screenplay.
+- Demonstrate a knowledge and critical understanding of the history of Screenwriting and understood the techniques of practical screenwriting in order to creatively develop an idea from concept to completed screenplay.

-- Develop an awareness of significant methods of enquiry and be able to evaluate their relevance to understanding the role of Screenwriting in the film-making process.
+- Demonstrate an awareness of significant methods of enquiry and be able to evaluate their relevance to understanding the role of Screenwriting in the film-making process.

-- Develop a structured understanding of the development process.
+- Demonstrate a structured understanding of the development process.

 - Demonstrate an ability to devise a short film script based on a sustained engagement with key processes, practices and theoretical insight.

-- Develop the capacity to engage in productive critical reflection on the screenwriting process with other class members in group situations.
+- Demonstrate the capacity to engage in productive critical reflection on the screenwriting process with other class members in group situations.

 Credit level 5.
 Intermediate level module usually taken in Stage 2 of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.